-Other T pe of Limit.
-The st ate employs another type of limit.
-Describe the limit and furnis h the information spe cified above.
+Other Tv pe of Limit.
+The stat e employs another t ype of limit. - - the information spec • •

 C-5: Home and Community-Based Settings

 Explain how residential and non-residential settings in this waiver comply with federal HCB Settings requirements at 42 CFR 441.301(c)(4)-(5) and associated CMS guidance.
 Include: